PyCQA/baron/README.md

 Other
 -----

-Having a FST (or at least a good abstraction build on it) also make it easier to do code generation and code analysis while those two operations are already quite feasible (using [ast.py](http://docs.python.org/2/library/ast.html) for example and a templating engine).
+Having a FST (or at least a good abstraction build on it) also makes it easier to do code generation and code analysis while those two operations are already quite feasible (using [ast.py](http://docs.python.org/2/library/ast.html) for example and a templating engine).